zubinss/power-outage-analysis/README.md

 For our model, our response variable is the `OUTAGE.DURATION` column, which is the difference between time of restoration and time of start, in minutes.
 The metric we are using to measure the success of our model is accuracy.

+When building our model, it was important to take into consideration what variables we would know prior to the time of a hypothetical power outage, or the model wouldn't necessarily be helpful from a logistical standpoint.

 ---